John-Cyb3r/cyb3r-robbing/README.md

 ```

 # Features:
-### Robbing Config
-- Configurable Items: Easily edit the items that can be robbed in the config.lua file.
-- Enable/Disable Options: Toggle item robbery and cash robbery on or off in the config.lua file.
-- Customizable Item Names: Change the name of the usable item in the config.lua file.
-- Adjustable Progress Bar: Modify the progress bar duration to fit your needs.

 ### Update v1.1.0
 - Added support for ox_lib context menu, incase you don't want to use qb menu
 - Added Cash Rob Max Amount for players